 (2) risks should not be allocated to a party that is unable to bear the consequences of a potential risk becoming reality.

 On the other hand: Anglo – American contractors should be aware of some more or less substantial particularities of some civil code systems.
-In German law specific performance is not a discretionary extraordinary remedy but the general rule.
-Thus, if a defects occurs the employer can demand supplementary performance under Section 635 Germany Civil Code (BGB hereinafter).
+Under German law “specific performance” is not a discretionary extraordinary remedy but the general rule.
+Thus, if a defect occurs the employer can demand supplementary performance under Section 635 Germany Civil Code (BGB hereinafter).
 If the employer claims supplementary performance, the contractor may, at his option either remove the defect or produce an entirely new product (Section 635 BGB).
 Additionally, the principle of good faith is generally recognized, meaning that the contractor cannot just follow the orders of the employer without regarding possible consequences.
 Instead there is a general duty to give advice and to cooperate.
 Contrary to English Law liability for breach of contract means that the party in breach is liable for all losses (including consequential losses) which follow from the breach, provided that there is adequate causation between the breach and the loss.
 The concept of liquidated damages, well known in common law jurisdictions, is currently either unknown or at least not used in civil law countries.
 In these countries penalty-clauses are common and valid as well.
 Finally, under the Civil Codes the contractors retain all risks until not only substantial completion of the project but until formal “acceptance (Abnahme)”, which in principle means approval of the Works.
 Insofar acceptance should not be confused with the type of acceptance that is required to form a binding contract.
 This is a completely different issue.
-Acceptance (Abnahme) in respect to construction contracts under the various civil codes determines the event on which the employer confirms that the works conform to the contract.
+Acceptance (German: Abnahme) in respect to construction contracts under the various civil codes determines the event on which the employer confirms that the works conform to the contract.
 The contract price becomes due on this event and the burden to prove defects shifts to the employer as does the risk of accidental loss.
 If the employer is entitled to a claim for the correction of a defect, he may, even after he has accepted the works, retain a reasonable amount of the contract price, namely: two times the estimated costs to correct the defect (see Section 641 para.
 3 BGB).

 The FIDIC Silver Books 1999 and 2017 have adopted most of the wishes of employers and lenders for the above mentioned types of projects.
 Most of the risks are borne by the contractor including for example (but not limited to them) the risks of unforeseen ground conditions and the responsibility in respect to design which is completely done by the contractor.